GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

 # Onboard vendors
 This section guides how vendors or contractors working on Gov ICT Projects can get a TechPass account and to onboard TechPass.

+!> Once you've started the TechPass onboarding process, it is important to complete it within the same session.

 ## Step 1.
 Get a TechPass account for vendors or contractors

 <details> <summary> How to get a TechPass account?</summary>